What To Wear During Labor and Delivery - Baby Chick

 • Since all hospital patients wear these gowns, it can make you feel like a sick patient during labor instead of a strong, confident, and empowered woman getting ready to give birth.

-• They’re ugly — the end.
+• They’re ugly.
+The end.

-Option Two: Birthing Gowns
+Birthing Gowns

 1. Ekouaer Labor and Delivery Gown